 Like with the earlier film King Kong, the tensions found expression in a clash between human and simian races.
 But unlike Kong, who was a brute, the apes here lived in an alternative history where homo sapiens had not evolved reason in the manner that we have evolved it, and instead apes had the closest thing to human culture.

-A curious fact that most people do not often consider, is that we once lived in a Planet of the Apes.
+We once lived in a Planet of the Apes.
 The series proposes that PotA is Earth, in the far future after we’ve destroyed ourselves, but the real Planet of the Apes existed, not in the future, but in pre-history.
 When our homo erectus ancestors roamed Africa, there were dozens of other inter-related hominid species about as intelligent as they were.
 Our ancestors survived, in part, because they were omnivores.
 Many of these species survived up until as recently as 10,000-15,000 years ago (in the case of the tiny Flores man, better known as the hobbit) and 25,000-28-000 years ago (in the case of Neanderthal man, who shared Europe with our ancestors for about 10-15 thousand years).
 There was also the Denisovan human in Asia, which (like the Neanderthal) didn’t entirely die out.
 Aboriginals in Papua New Guinea and Australia still carry about 6% Denisovan DNA, and all non-Africans carry about 4% Neanderthal DNA.

 We do not know what the interaction was like between our Cro-Magnon ancestors and Neanderthals in Europe.
 We can imagine there was competition for prey during the Ice Age, probably warfare and slavery, probably sexual relations.
 We know Neanderthals were blond or red-haired, and that they had culture, language, and played musical instruments.
 If we were to also dignify one of them with clothes (which would have been required, to live through the Ice Age), perhaps he would remind us a bit of Dr. Zaius.